Workflows

 A workflow is a versioned graph of steps (nodes) connected by edges (channels and messages).

-If Pipelines is about authoring one job, workflows are about composing many jobs into a system.
+If Jobs is about authoring one job, workflows are about composing many jobs into a system.

 Lifecycle: draft → publish → new version